-Vendors for the provision of business-critical information technology systems, products, and administrative services (the "Information Technology and Administrative Services Critical Vendors").
+26. The Debtors and their affiliated provider practices also rely on Critical Vendors for the provision of business-critical information technology systems, products, and administrative services (the "Information Technology and Administrative Services Critical Vendors").
 For example, some of the Information Technology and Administrative Services Critical Vendors provide the Debtors with the specialized information technology infrastructure necessary for the administration of the Debtors' day-to-day operational activities, including certain payroll, finance, medical operation, and billing support functions.
-Even a short interruption in the provision of any of these products or services could have potentially disastrous effects on the Debtors' business and daily operations, with compounding long-term effects on the Debtors' reputation and, in turn, the success of these chapter 11 cases.
-Most of these Critical Vendors are virtually irreplaceable due to the specialized nature of the products and services provided to the Debtors.
+Even a short interruption in the provision of any of these products or services could have potentially disastrous effects on the Debtors' business and daily operations, with compounding long-term effects on the Debtors' are virtually irreplaceable due to the specialized nature of the products and services provided to the Debtors.
 Even where alternative vendors exist, the time and costs associated with switching from an Information Technology and Administrative Services Critical Vendor to a new provider would likely be significant and detrimental to the Debtors' estates due to the extensive development timeline required to produce replacement technologies.